 This could include anything and everything: Ziploc bags.
 Glass jars.
 Reusable bags for shopping.
 Old t-shirts or socks.
 Before throwing anything away, consider if it can be reused for any purpose.

-6. Make your own food as often as possible (instead of buying food to-go), and try to avoid single-serving packages.
+6. Make your own food as often as possible (instead of buying food to-go), and avoid single-serving packages.

 Food and drink containers from restaurants will clog up your trash too.
 Making food at home (with reusable plates and silverware, of course) is the best way to eliminate all packaging waste.
 It also helps to avoid single-serve packages as much as possible.
 For example, instead of buying a small one-serving bag of chips, get the larger version and use a chip clip to hold it closed instead.